Wrong Roads: Plot

 Boyd visits Ava (Joelle Carter) in prison, who tells him that nurse Rowena (Deidrie Henry) will leave the prison and will need his help in exchange for protecting her, which he accepts to do.
 Rowena visits Boyd at his bar, intending to smuggle drugs into prison and wants his help in getting revenge against a person who killed her partner.
 Boyd visits the man, Elmont Swain (Muse Watson) at a nursing home.
-Elmont defends his actions, stating that his daughter died due to the drugs smuggled in prison.
+Elmont defends his actions, stating that his wife died due to the drugs smuggled in prison.
 Despite the assignment, Boyd symphatizes with Elmont and offers to get him out of the home to live his remaining days in peace.
 He and Jimmy (Jesse Luken) take Elmont on a trip in his truck, where Jimmy strangles Elmont until he is dead.
+Rowena then gives Ava a new task: she has to kill Judith (Dale Dickey).

 Jay and Roscoe intercept a meeting between Boyd, Daryl, Duffy (Jere Burns) and Picker (John Kapelos).
 However, Raylan and Miller arrive and order them to drop their weapons.
 Roscoe resists, causing Miller to kill him and arrest Jay.
-After he is released, Daryl visits Kendal (Jacob Lofland) and Wendy (Alicia Witt) and discovers the money that Raylan gave to Kendal, causing Kendal to storm out.
+After he is released, Daryl visits Kendal (Jacob Lofland) and Wendy (Alicia Witt) and discovers the money that Raylan gave to Kendal, causing Kendal, who lied and said he stole from the johns at Audrey’s, to storm out.
 Raylan returns to his office and has a confrontation with Art (Nick Searcy) about their new status.
-While driving back, Miller stops to talk with Dewey and Danny, who had trouble in getting the right address and are towing their car.
-Danny turns hostile and refuses to follow Miller's orders, showing him his knife.
-The two are about to have a fight when Dewey suddenly turns up the tow truck and hits both of them and escapes, tired of his brother's verbal abuse.
+While driving back, Miller spots the tow truck driven by Dewey and Danny, knowing it’s a method to smuggle drugs.
+After Miller cuts the pair off and orders them to surrender, Danny turns hostile and refuses to follow Miller's orders, showing him his knife.
+The two are about to have a fight when Dewey suddenly turns up the tow truck and hits both of them and escapes, tired of his cousin’s verbal abuse.